ncatlab/nlab-content/pages/5/9/0/0/10095/content.md

 ### Relation to almost complex structure

-One can also conider groups in [[almost complex manifolds]].
+One can also consider groups in [[almost complex manifolds]].
 But every _almost complex Lie group_ is automatically also a complex Lie group.

 ### Complexification of compact Lie groups